 Health and Hygiene

-We’d categorize winter camping as “type 2” fun: not always enjoyable while you’re doing it, but worthwhile after the fact.
+We’d categorize winter camping as “type 2” fun: not always enjoyable while you’re doing it but worthwhile after the fact.
 Whether you’re a seasoned pro or just dipping your toes, maintaining a good hygiene routine can help make the experience more comfortable.
-We consider the items below the bare necessities for staying clean and comfortable in the backcountry, and make sure to bring the appropriate sun protection, too—the sun’s rays can be especially powerful when reflecting off snow.
+We consider the items below the bare necessities for staying clean and comfortable in the backcountry.
+And make sure to bring the appropriate sun protection, too—the sun’s rays can be especially powerful when reflecting off snow.

 - Toothbrush